rajeshuppala1449/CollBeet-Admin/Screenshots.md

 ---

 ### College Info
-Using this section, administrator can setup answer to frequently asked questions by students regarding general college info.
+Using this section, administrator can setup answer to frequently asked questions by students regarding general college info, fee structure, head of department details and active college clubs.

 <img width="720" alt="Screenshot 2020-02-11 at 7 26 12 PM" src="https://user-images.githubusercontent.com/41849970/75548008-299a0800-5a52-11ea-801f-032188863f0a.png">
 <img width="720" alt="Screenshot 2020-02-11 at 7 26 24 PM" src="https://user-images.githubusercontent.com/41849970/74242947-d19a9c00-4d04-11ea-8a63-8d41ce754419.png">